thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 Before cloning the repository, make sure to navigate to the working subdirectory of your command line interface and ensure that no folder with same name exists.
 Other ways to clone the repository includes using a password protected [SSH key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent), or by using [Git CLI](https://cli.github.com/).
 The changes may additionally be performed by opening this repo using GitHub Desktop

 ### Edit the Source Code and Make Desired Changes
-To be able to make changes to the source, you may need to install and use a python IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/), Microsoft [VisualStudio](https://code.visualstudio.com/) and/or any other python interpreter.
+To be able to make changes to the source, you may need to install and use a python IDE such as [PyCharm](https://www.jetbrains.com/pycharm/download/), Microsoft [VisualStudio](https://code.visualstudio.com/), and/or any other python interpreter.
 You will also require a Jupyter notebook  for working with the code snippets.
-To work with the flutter application, you shall have [Flutter SDK](https://docs.flutter.dev/get-started/install) installed on your local computer, and a USB cable.
+To work with the Flutter application, you shall have [Flutter SDK](https://docs.flutter.dev/get-started/install) installed on your local computer, and a USB cable.
 Ensure that you are strictly following the basic programming standards, while introducing the desired updates

 ![test](https://github.com/thisisashwinraj/CroMa-Crowd-Management-System/blob/main/assets/CroMa_StoryboardDark.png#gh-dark-mode-only)
 ![test](https://github.com/thisisashwinraj/CroMa-Crowd-Management-System/blob/main/assets/CroMa_StoryboardLight.png#gh-light-mode-only)

 Before opening a Pull Request, it is recommended to have a look at the full contributing page to make sure your code complies with all the pull request guidelines.
-Please ensure that you satisfy the [~/checklist](https://github.com/thisisashwinraj/CroMa-CrowdManagementSoftware/tree/main/Template%20Files/PULL_REQUEST_TEMPLATE) before submitting your PR.
+Please ensure that you satisfy the [~/Checklist](https://github.com/thisisashwinraj/CroMa-CrowdManagementSoftware/tree/main/Template%20Files/PULL_REQUEST_TEMPLATE) before submitting your PR.

 Navigate to this subdirectory, & check status of all files that were altered (red) by running the below code in Git Bash:
 ```